Women's Business Center

 - Calendar of upcoming programs

 - Advising & Technical Assistance

 - CT Business Matchmaker

-- Workshops will move to an online format (immediately) when possible.
+- Workshops are being offered as online webinars.
 If you are registered for a workshop, you will receive an email with details.

 - Business advising will be offered as virtual appointments (e.g. Skype), phone conferences, or face-to-face when appropriate.